Skip links

 Shorter units build teachers’ flexibility to offer a consistent routine of literacy instruction at all times of the year.

-A Readtopia:Short unit contains all the literacy instructional elements of Readtopia that teachers love–such as comprehensive teacher guides, videos for background knowledge, graphic novels, close reading, word study, and math lessons–and elevates literacy achievement using the same research-based Readtopia methods.
+A Readtopia:Short unit contains all the literacy instructional elements of a longer Readtopia unit that teachers love–such as comprehensive teacher guides, videos for background knowledge, graphic novels, close reading, word study, and math lessons–and elevates literacy achievement using the same research-based Readtopia methods.

 However, while a traditional Readtopia unit is anchored in a graphic novel that is usually ten chapters long, a Readtopia Short graphic novel is three chapters in length, making it perfect for those times before vacation or when testing is about to begin.